haklad/CityBenchDataset/README.md

 # CityBenchDataset
-This is the dataset that we intended to make open source as mentioned in the "Comparison of IoT architectures using a Smart City Benchmark" paper.
+This is the dataset that we used in the "Comparison of IoT architectures using a Smart City Benchmark" paper.

 The dataset here is a subset of CityPulse Smart City Data Collection.